Consumer Medicine Information

 Things that would be helpful for your osteoporosis

-Some self help measures suggested below may help your osteoporosis.
-Talk to your doctor or pharmacist about these measures
+Talk to your doctor or pharmacist about the following self-help measures for more

-Smoking appears to increase the rate at which you lose bone and, therefore, may increase your risk of fracture.
-Your doctor
+Smoking may increase the rate at which you lose bone, increasing your risk of fracture.

 Things to be careful of